WHY YOUR SKIN LOVES HEMP

 Does your skincare harness the properties of a plant powerful enough to restore radioactive soil?

-Cannabis is known to be an avid hyperaccumulator of contaminants in the soil.
+Hemp is known to be an avid hyperaccumulator of contaminants in the soil.

 In the mid-1990s, a company called Phytotech worked with researchers and a Ukraine-based seed bank to plant thousands of hemp plants in and around Chernobyl.
 Fast forward 10 years to 2001 and a team of researchers in Germany confirmed the Chernobyl results by showing that hemp was able to extract lead, cadmium and nickel and other heavy metals from a plot of land contaminated with sewage sludge.